Lillian Hellman: 1940s

 In April 1944, Hellman's The Searching Wind opened on Broadway.
 Her third World War II project, it tells the story of an ambassador whose indecisive relations with his wife and mistress mirror the vacillation and appeasement of his professional life.
 She wrote the screenplay for the film version that appeared two years later.
-Both versions depicted the ambassador's feckless response to anti-Semitism.
-The conservative press noted that the play reflected none of Hellman's pro-Soviet views, and the communist response to the play was negative.
+Both versions depict the ambassador's feckless response to antisemitism.
+The conservative press noted that the play reflected none of Hellman's pro-Soviet views, and the communist response to the play was unfavorable.

 Hellman's applications for a passport to travel to England in April 1943 and May 1944 were both denied because government authorities considered her "an active Communist", although in 1944 the head of the Passport Division of the Department of State, Ruth Shipley, cited "the present military situation" as the reason.
-In August 1944, she received a passport, indicative of government approval, for travel to Russia on a goodwill mission as a guest of VOKS, the Soviet agency that handled cultural exchanges.
-During her visit from November 5, 1944, to January 18, 1945, she began an affair with John F. Melby, a foreign service officer, that continued as an intermittent affair for years and as a friendship for the rest of her life.
+In August 1944, Hellman received a passport, indicative of government approval, for travel to Russia on a goodwill mission as a guest of VOKS, the Soviet agency that handled cultural exchanges.
+During her visit from November 5, 1944, to January 18, 1945, she began an affair with John F. Melby, a foreign service officer, that continued intermittently for years and as a friendship for the rest of her life.

 In May 1946, the National Institute of Arts and Letters made Hellman a member.
 In November of that year, her play Another Part of the Forest premiered, directed by Hellman.
-It presented the same characters twenty years younger than they had appeared in The Little Foxes.
+It presented the same characters 20 years younger than they are in The Little Foxes.
 A film version to which Hellman did not contribute followed in 1948.

-In 1947, Columbia Pictures offered Hellman a multi-year contract, which she refused because the contract included a loyalty clause that she viewed as an infringement on her rights of free speech and association.
-It required her to sign a statement that she had never been a member of the Communist Party and would not associate with radicals or subversives, which would have required her to end her life with Hammett.
+In 1947, Columbia Pictures offered Hellman a multi-year contract, which she refused because it included a clause that she viewed as an infringement on her rights of free speech and association: it required her to sign a statement that she had never been a member of the Communist Party and would not associate with radicals or subversives, which would have required her to end her relationship with Hammett.
 Shortly thereafter, William Wyler told her he was unable to hire her to work on a film because she was blacklisted.

 In November 1947, the leaders of the motion picture industry decided to deny employment to anyone who refused to answer questions posed by the House Un-American Activities Committee.
-Following the Hollywood Ten's defiance of the committee, Hellman wrote an editorial in the December issue of Screen Writer, the publication of the Screen Writers Guild.
+After the Hollywood Ten defied the committee, Hellman wrote an editorial in the December issue of Screen Writer, the publication of the Screen Writers Guild.
 Titled "The Judas Goats", it mocked the committee and derided producers for allowing themselves to be intimidated.
 It said in part: